swissmanu/mse-thesis/content/content.md

 ### Moderated Remote Usability Test

 Once the main elements of the debugger prototype were functioning sufficiently, I conducted a remote usability test with three subjects.
 The goals of this study were:

-To verify that the operator log point utility can replace manual print statements in an actual programming scenario To identify usability issues not detected during development To collect feedback and ideas for the prototype and its further development
+1. To verify that the operator log point utility can replace manual print statements in an actual programming scenario
+2. To identify usability issues not detected during development
+3. To collect feedback and ideas for the prototype and its further development

-All three goals were successfully verified: No subject used manual print statements during the test sessions.
+All three goals were reached: No subject used manual print statements during their test session.
 Further, ten usability issues were identified ([Appendix @sec:paper-2-supplementary]), and I could compile valuable feedback, which I translated to tasks for the feature backlog on GitHub ([Appendix @sec:feature-backlog]).
 The complete result set of the usability test is available in [Appendix @sec:paper-2-supplementary].

 ## Finalization